Ayurvedic Massage: Ancient India’s Best-Kept Secret

 All Good Things Must Come To An End

 An Ayurvedic massage session sometimes ends with a body scrub using bean or grain flours known as ubtans.
-These facilitate exfoliation, reduce cellulite, promote oil removal and stimulate circulation, as well as produce a glowing complexion.
-A steam bath may also be given to further warm the body and enhance the massage oil absorption.
+These facilitate exfoliation, promote oil removal and stimulate circulation, as well as produce a glowing complexion.
+A steam bath or chamber may also be offered to further warm the body and enhance the massage oil absorption.

 An Ayurvedic Therapy Plan